Employee Exit Interviews

 DRAMATICALLY REDUCE EMPLOYEE TURNOVER!

-Voluntarily terminating employees can cost over 150% of the employee’s annual salary in:
+An employee who voluntarily leaves the organization can cost the organization over 150% of their annual salary in:

 Employee Exit Interviews Case Study

-Supervision was by far the overriding factor contributing to employee turnover.
-NBRI ClearPath Analytics provided even greater, pinpointed insight.
-Performance evaluations were perceived to be unfair.
-This drove employee beliefs in a negative manner regarding diversity, discrimination, career advancement, and a host of other issues.
+Data analysis revealed that supervision was the overriding factor contributing to employee turnover.
+NBRI ClearPath Analytics’ provided even greater insight, pinpointing the specific areas where supervisors should be developed to stem employee exits.
+Specifically, performance evaluations were perceived to be unfair, a perception that led to negative opinions of organizational diversity, discrimination, career advancement, and a host of other issues.

-NBRI recommended that the Client focus solely on the root cause determined by a thorough analysis of the employee exit interview data.
-Within six months of changing the employee perceptions of the fairness of performance evaluations, the scores of all items driven by the root cause increased as well.
-Since the root cause was driving 45% of all of the Client’s survey questions, this was significant improvement indeed.
-More importantly, employee turnover was reduced by over 80%, and the most common reason for leaving became ‘to start a home business.’
+NBRI recommended that the client focus solely on the root cause of performance evaluations, a conclusion that was reached after a thorough analysis of the employee exit interview data.
+Within six months of increasing employee perceptions of fairness and equity in performance ratings, overall perceptions of the organization had improved as well.
+Since this root cause drove nearly half of the client’s survey results, this was significant improvement indeed.
+Most importantly, employee turnover was reduced by over 80% and the most common reason for leaving became ‘to start a home business.’

 The Standard NBRI Employee Exit Interview includes 37 questions covering 18 topics, requiring 10 to 15 minutes to complete, and is customized to achieve each organization’s specific goals for their study.